 at least three Nordic and/or Baltic countries (Denmark, Estonia, Finland, the Faroe Islands, Greenland, Iceland, Latvia, Lithuania, Norway, Sweden and the Åland Islands).

-The network may comprise additional partners who do not operate in the Nordic region or Baltic states.
+The network may comprise additional partners who do not operate in the Nordic region or Baltic countries.

 How is an application assessed?

-The assessment is conducted based on the afore-mentioned criteria and depending on how well the application has managed to convey the following:
+The assessment is conducted based on the above mentioned criteria and on how well the application has managed to convey the following:

-Clear objectives and schedule The network should clearly define its overall objectives and create a set schedule.
-In this context it is advisable for the objectives and the ideas behind them to be innovative.
+Clear objectives and schedule The network should clearly define its overall objectives and have a set schedule.
+Applications with new and innovative ideas and objectives are often valued.

 The Nordic-Baltic dimension In this context the Nordic-Baltic dimension means that the network: